PUBLICATIONS BY THE SCHOOL AND SCHOOL ASSOCIATES

-We are now the sole publishers of the whole series of PATTERNS OF FASHION books since we gained the publication rights in May 2020.
+We are now the sole publishers of the whole series of PATTERNS OF FASHION books since the publication rights of the first four volumes were reverted back to us in May 2020.
 The old editions by Macmillan Publishing are now out of print.
-At the moment we are preparing new colour editions of volumes 1, 2, 3 and 4.
-They will be available for sale next year on roughly the following dates –
+Volumes 1 to 4 are now available in revised, augmented and fully-coloured editions, with photos of all the objects.

-PLEASE WRITE TO US AT firstname.lastname@example.org If you want to pay extra for International tracked & signed, tracked or signed delivery OR If you want to pay via www,paypal.com
+PLEASE WRITE TO US AT – email@example.com – if you want to pay extra for International Signed postage OR If you want to pay via www.paypal.com

 PATTERNS OF FASHION 5: THE CONTENT, CUT, CONSTRUCTION & CONTEXT OF BODIES, STAYS, HOOPS & RUMPS c.1595-1795